mattiadurso/Foundations-of-Neural-Networks-report/README.md

-# fnn
+# From weighted average to Attention: The Transformer
-From weighted average to Attention: The Transformer
+A gentle introduction on what attention come from and how evolved up to the Transformer architecture.